BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !dbattle(["Shaymin", :SHAYMIN1, 0], ["Friends", :SHAYMIN2, 0], "Wasteland")

 Eve will be your ally.
-The opponents team largely relies on hazard damage, corrosion damage, and switching your Pokémon out with things like Whirlwind and Red Cards.
+The opponents team largely relies on hazard damage, corrosion damage, and switching your Pokemon out with things like Whirlwind and Red Cards.
 Sticky Hold and Suction Cups can help alleviate these issues, as can Rapid Spin and Defog.
 Shaymin will also frequently transform the field to Grassy Terrain, so keep that in mind.

 Once you win, the Shaymin will purify the area!
 This area has the same basic layout as the wasteland version, but has new puzzles in each quadrant.